Irradiation: Expensive, Ineffective, and Impractical

 Scientists have observed serious health problems in lab animals fed irradiated foods.
 Those include premature death, cancer, tumors, stillbirths, mutations, organ damage, immune system failure and stunted growth.
 In one experiment, genetic damage was detected in young children who ate irradiated wheat.
 In some foods, irradiation forms chemicals known or suspected to cause cancer and birth defects.
 One chemical, 2-ACBs, has been linked to cancer development in rats and genetic damage in human cells.

-American’s deserve better food safety solutions from their government and the food industry than expensive, impractical, ineffective, and potentially dangerous technologies like irradiation.
-Tell Congress and FDA that you do not want your food irradiated and you want any irradiated food clearly labeled.
+American‚ deserve better food safety solutions from their government and the food industry than expensive, impractical, ineffective, and potentially dangerous technologies like irradiation.